MikeTarkington/passion-project/README.md

 For a thorough explanation of the project concept, with supporting videos, prototype previews, and more, visit the blog site [here](https://www.digiciti.org).

-The first pieces of the application are currently hosted [here](https://frozen-castle-94435.herokuapp.com/)
+The first pieces of the application are currently hosted [here](https://frozen-castle-94435.herokuapp.com/) but there is already more content in development.

 ## A Personal Project